 “I load my list electronically based on what I’m out of or I know we need.
 I scan everything before I put it into my cart and know my total before I get to checkout.
 If it’s creeping up, I start putting things back, but I mostly stick to my list.
 We have iPhones that sync so I can send my husband with the electronic list.
 We don’t end up at the store buying extra tomato sauce, etc. because I can’t remember if we have any or not.”

+Another way to be sure you don’t buy anything extra is to go to a cash-only envelope system.
 Read our article on budgeting with cash and how to make the envelope method work.

-4. Plan your meals for the week based on what’s on sale
+4. Plan Your Meals for the Week Based on What’s on Sale

 As Clark.com contributor Lauren Greutman notes, “If ground beef, bread crumbs, crushed tomatoes and cheese are on sale that week … Boom!
 You’ve got spaghetti and meatballs waiting to happen, probably a meatloaf, and most of the items you need to make homemade pizza.”

 Facebook poster Kathy W. puts it short and sweet: “Know what prices typically are and know when to spot deals and when to stock up.”

-7. Check unit prices
+7. Check Unit Prices

-Here’s a common scenario you might encounter in the supermarket: You’re buying the store brand of napkins and you’re confronted with the choice of either a 250-count package or a 500-count package.
+Here’s a common supermarket scenario: You’re buying the store brand of napkins and you’re confronted with the choice of either a 250-count package or a 500-count package.